gotreasa/green-tic-tac-toe/TECH_DEBT.md

 - ✅Create a file for the constants in source
 - ✅Use the constants in the tests
 - ✅Use the constants in the implementation
-- change the implementation to fill one square at a time
+- ✅change the implementation to fill one square at a time
+- ✅remove commented out code
+- ✅update notes to use BDD